SpenceKonde/megaTinyCore/README.md

 Support for tone() is provided on all parts using Timer B 0.
 This is like the standard tone() function; it does not support use of the hardware output compare to generate tones (yet).

 ### ADC Support
-These parts all have 11 ADC channels available (except for the 8-pin parts, which have 5), they can be read with analogRead() like on a normal AVR.
+These parts all have ADC channels available on most pins (11 pins on 24 and 20 pin parts, 9 on 14-pin parts and 5 on 8 pin parts - plus the one on the UPDI pin which is not normally usable), they can be read with analogRead() like on a normal AVR.
 While the An constants (ex, A0) are supported, and refer to the corresponding ADC channel (not the corresponding pin number), using these is deprecated - the recommended practice is to pass the digital pin number to analogRead().
 Analog reference voltage can be selected as usual using analogReference().
 Supported reference voltages are:
 * VDD (Vcc/supply voltage - default)
 * INTERNAL0V55
 * INTERNAL1V1